Slow Cooker Balsamic Ribs

 3. Remove the membrane from the bottom of the ribs.
 Rinse and pat dry.
-Add marinade mixture and ribs to ziplock and allow them to marinate in the fried for up to 24 hours.
+Add marinade mixture and ribs to ziplock and allow them to marinate in the fridge for up to 24 hours.

 4. Put marinaded ribs and water into your slow cooker and set it to high.
-Place to rosemary sprigs alongside the ribs in the slow cooker.
+Place two rosemary sprigs alongside the ribs in the slow cooker.
 Allow the ribs to cook for approximately 1 hours (or until nearly cooked).